Virtues are personal qualities and character traits that are considered admirable by society.

 In this article, we will discuss the main examples of virtues from both religious and secular teachings.

 - Love.
-Described as the willingness to make sacrifices for the good of others.
+[The willingness to make sacrifices for the good of others.]

 - Humility.
-The ability to recognize our own shortcomings and put our strengths to good use without showing off.
+[The ability to put our strengths to use without showing off.]

 What are some moral virtues?